MisterAaronWong/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

 ## Linear Regression to Predict MPG

-Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+After running a linear regression model on the data, it appears that the variables/coefficents of the vehicle length and the vehicle ground clearance provided non-random amounts of variance to the mpg values in the dataset.
+That is to say, the vehicle length and vehicle ground clearance have a significant impact on miles per gallon on the MechaCar prototype.
+Conversely, the vehicle weight, spoiler angle, and All Wheel Drive (AWD) have p-Values that indicate a random amount of variance with the dataset.

 Is the slope of the linear model considered to be zero?
 Why or why not?
+The p-value (5.35e-11) is less than the significan the slope is not equal to zero

 Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
+The r-squared value of this model is 0.7149.
+This indicates

 ![lm](Resources/lm.png)